| About Our School

 St. Martin’s is at the heart of change in the Kibagare slum in Nairobi, a place where poverty, substance abuse and sickness are an everyday occurrence.

-We offer a safe environment where almost 1000 of the most vulnerable children from the Kibagare slum can thrive through education and be empowered to change the futures of their communities.
+We offer a safe environment where more than 1000 of the most vulnerable children from the Kibagare slum can thrive through education and be empowered to change the futures of their communities.
 We also serve breakfast and lunch 5 days a week for those being educated in the school and up to 800 who aren’t due to unfortunate financial constraints.
-Although we know what we are doing is having a huge impact on improving the immediate lives and long term prospects of the local children, there are so many more in need that we want to be able to help with your help - find out more.

 What we do all started when the late Sr.Martin Wanjiru founded the Kibagare Good News Center in 1980, building it from locally sourced materials to house a hugely needed feeding program for destitute children.
 Expanding on this with funds from kind local and international sources, a hostel was built in 1990 to accommodate 100 children, but Sr.Martin quickly realised that education was the key to sustainably changing the lives of these street children, most of whom had been surviving incredibly harsh living conditions.